carlosalvaradogo/School_District_Analysis/README.md

 ## Results

+Given that only Thomas High School's ninth grade scores were cleaned to adjust incorrect information, out of the 7 metrics associated with each school, Total Students and Spending per Student were not affected at any level by the alteration of the data.
+In consequence, in what remains of this section, these two metrics will not be addressed.

 ### District Summary

 * Given that the District Summary represents aggregation up to the district level, the original results were affected by the cleaning of the data.